Skip to content

 matlab_profile2

-This "Submission Mode" screen determines whether or not to use a shared or nonshared submission mode.
+This "Submission Mode" screen determines whether to use a shared or nonshared submission mode.
 Since Matlab installed on your personal computer or laptop does not use a shared job location storage, select "No" where indicated and click Next to continue.

 matlab_profile3